Francesiyamu/interactive-rating-component/README.md

 # interactive-rating-component
-This is a nice, small project to practice handling user interactions and updating the DOM.
+Users often want to quickly provide feedback or rate a service, but many interfaces make this process confusing or unintuitive.
+This project provides a simple, interactive way for users to select a rating and immediately see a confirmation, making the feedback process straightforward and user-friendly.

 ### The challenge